logjuicer/logjuicer/doc/adr/0001-architecture-cli.md

 When looking for anomalies, we check every target with every baseline.
 When looking for report similarity, we need to check if every known anomalies are present in the target report.

-This feature is a key requirement for the logreduce-service described in the ADR 0002.
+This feature is a key requirement for the logjuicer-service described in the ADR 0002.